 - Nova Scotia Health Authority

 - Cape Breton University

 - Membertou Corporate

 - Shannex

 - Cape Breton Regional Municipality

+- Port Hawkesbury Paper

+- Strait Regional Centre for Education

+- Cape Breton Victoria Centre for Education

 The Best Places to Work in Atlantic Canada project is a regional program managed by the Best Companies Group in partnership with Progress magazine.
 It is dedicated to finding and recognizing Atlantic Canada's best employers.
 To be eligible, companies must have a facility in the Atlantic Canada region with a minimum workforce of 20 employees.
-The following are some Best Places to Work currently in operation on Cape Breton Island:
+The following are some of the current and past Best Places to Work recognized as operating on Cape Breton Island: